 Do you want candidates to call you?

-If you have a position which is in high demand, a branded advert will mean that some candidates will probably call.
+If you have a position that is in high demand, a branded advert will mean that some candidates will probably call.
 This can be a great thing as it shows who is keen.
-On the other hand it could cause some companies an admin headache.
+On the other hand, it could cause some companies an admin headache.
 If the latter then stick with unbranded and let your agent field all the unwanted calls.